pantheon-systems/documentation/source/content/support.md

 ---
 title: Get Support
-description: Learn how to access Pantheon's expert team and what your support package includes.
+description: Learn how to access Pantheon's expert team and what your Account package includes.
 categories: [platform]
 tags: [dashboard, support]
 reviewed: "2020-02-11"